 Details: Dir.
 Harmon Jones.
 Perf.
 Monty Woolley, Thelma Ritter, Marilyn Monroe.
 20th Century Fox, 1951.

-Synopsis: In this comedy, John Hodges (Woolley) is forced to retire from Acme Printing at age 65.
+Synopsis: In this comedy, John Hodges (Monty Woolley) is forced to retire from Acme Printing at age 65.
 He then impersonates the president of the parent corporation in order to change the policy, and complications ensue.
-In the short library scene, an enthusiastic young female librarian helps Hodges find the name of the company president.
+In the short library scene, a librarian helps Hodges find the name of the company president.

 Role Call: Carol Savage as Librarian—Information Provider (female)